Table of Contents

 - stdvar - calculate population standard variance over dimensions

-- count - count number of elements in the vector
+- count - count the number of elements in the vector

-- count_values - count number of elements with the same value
+- count_values - count the number of elements with the same value

 - bottomk - smallest k elements by sample value